Ranidaphobia – Fear of Frogs Phobia

 Self-Care Tips to Cope with Ranidaphobia

 How do you overcome the fear of frogs?
-There is no specific treatment for frog fear.
-What you can do is adjust your lifestyle and apply techniques to help you cope.
-These tips do not guarantee that your frog anxiety will vanish.
+There’s no specific treatment for frog fear, but you can adjust your lifestyle and apply techniques to help you cope.
+These tips are no guarantee your frog anxiety will vanish.
 However, if applied consistently, the information should help reduce your anxiety.

 Self-care is all about what you can do by yourself.
-Although not professionally administered, phobia sufferers have discovered that they work fine.
+Although not professionally administered, phobia sufferers have discovered they work well.

 Expose Yourself to the Object of Fear